MSHOSSAIN96/Static-Timing-Analysis---I/README.md

 ![Screenshot 2025-01-30 183706](https://github.com/user-attachments/assets/db2a0014-1ab6-4169-9651-dadb3e958bed)

-Discussion on Hold Time Analysis and Textual Representation

-Following the same structured approach we used for setup analysis.
-We will:

-Define key specifications
-Analyze ideal clock conditions
-Introduce real clocks
-Understand timing uncertainty
-Derive the final equation
-Convert graphical representations into textual format Understanding Hold Time Analysis
 Hold time analysis primarily focuses on the launch flop and the time required to hold the data stable after the clock edge.
 Unlike setup analysis, which is concerned with data capture, hold time analysis ensures that data remains valid long enough for proper storage.

 ![Screenshot 2025-01-30 184938](https://github.com/user-attachments/assets/91591532-ad21-4bd5-a5f0-10f0c6512632)